 General Data Protection Regulation (GDPR)

-The University of Cambridge and the Cambridge University Hospitals NHS Foundation Trust are the sponsor for the Research Tissue Bank and the Rare Diseases Study based in the United Kingdom.
-We will be using information from you and your medical records in order to undertake this study and will act as the data controller for this study.
+The Cambridge University Hospitals NHS Foundation Trust is responsible for managing the NIHR BioResource Research Tissue Bank.
+The University of Cambridge and the Cambridge University Hospitals NHS Foundation Trust are the sponsor for the NIHR BioResource – Rare Diseases study based in the United Kingdom.
+We will be using information from you and your medical records in order to undertake these studies and will act as the data controller for these studies (Cambridge University Hospitals NHS Foundation Trust for the NIHR BioResource Research Tissue Bank; Cambridge University Hospitals NHS Foundation Trust and University for the NIHR BioResource – Rare Diseases study).
 This means that we are responsible for looking after your information and using it properly.
-University of Cambridge and the Cambridge University Hospitals NHS Foundation Trust will keep identifiable information about you for 10 years after the study has finished, and we may approach you to extend this.
+The University of Cambridge and the Cambridge University Hospitals NHS Foundation Trust will keep identifiable information about you for 10 years after the study has finished, and we may approach you to extend this.

 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.